Ring of Terror

 Ring of Terror is a black-and-white 1962 horror film, which centers around a young medical student named Lewis Moffitt who must open a crypt and steal the ring of a deceased man in order to join a fraternity.
 Directed by Clark L. Paylow from a screenplay by Lewis Simeon and Jerrold I. Zinnamon, the film stars George Mather as Lewis, with Austin Green and Esther Furst in supporting roles.

 Ring of Terror was poorly received by nearly every critic who reviewed it.
-Criticisms were directed at the pacing and the age of the actors, with many critics feeling it was unsuitable for them to play college students due to their age.
+Criticisms were directed at the pacing of the story and the age of the actors, with many critics feeling it was unsuitable for them to play college students due to their age.
 The film was featured in the sixth episode of the second season of Mystery Science Theater 3000, along with the third chapter of the 1939 serial The Phantom Creeps.

 Premise

 Medical student Lewis Moffitt (George E. Mather) protects a secret fear of the dark, stemming from an ordeal as a child which involved a dead body that frightened him.
 Despite this, he acts indifferent during the first autopsy that he and his class witness, which has a positive effect on his courage.
 However, the autopsy provokes his soon-to-be frat brothers to come up with a strange induction practice, expecting it to go wrong.
 They task Lewis with finding and taking the ring of a deceased person, so he can be accepted into the fraternity.

-Ring of Terror is narrated by a graveyard keeper named R.J.
-Dobson, who invites the audience to follow him while he attempts to find his missing cat.
+Ring of Terror is narrated by a graveyard keeper named R. J. Dobson, who invites the audience to follow him while he attempts to find his missing cat, Puma.
 When he finds himself near a specific gravestone, he finds himself thinking about Lewis Moffitt and his ordeal.